 - Building Timeline

-To summarize, when building a house with solar, you want a south-facing roof, that is unshaded and free of obstructions such as dormers, chimneys, or skylights; pitched at or close to a 30° angle; made of solar-friendly materials such as metal or asphalt shingle; and structurally supported by accounting for the weight of the panels and leaving room for the necessary electrical work to connect the panels to your circuitry.
+To summarize, when building a house with solar, you want a roof that is unshaded and free of obstructions such as dormers, chimneys, or skylights; made of solar-friendly materials such as metal or asphalt shingle; and structurally supported by accounting for the weight of the panels and leaving room for the necessary electrical work to connect the panels to your circuitry.

 We hope this information will be useful while you work on your home.
 Remember these are strictly recommendations and you should build your home to how you prefer it.
 If you (or your contractor) have any questions about how to better integrate your new home project into the solar system, our engineering team will be happy to assist you!